White dwarfs as a probe of exceptionally light QCD axions: White Dwarf Mass-Radius Relation

 There are large data sets available containing masses and radii of WDs (see e.g.~\cite{Gentile_Fusillo_2021,refId1,refId0,Koester2019,2018MNRAS.480.4505J,tremblay_gaia_2016,2018MNRAS.479.1612J,B_dard_2017,Bond_2015,Bond_2017,10.1093/mnras/stx1522,Bergeron_2019,Genest_Beaulieu_2019,Brown_2020}).
 However, not all of these data-sets can be used to probe the $M\,$-$\,R$ relation.
 In some catalogs, (see \cite{Gentile_Fusillo_2021,refId1,refId0,Koester2019,2018MNRAS.480.4505J}), the $M\,$-$\,R$ relation is used as an input to significantly reduce observational error.
 On the other hand, there are sets (e.g.~\cite{10.1093/mnras/stx1522,tremblay_gaia_2016,2018MNRAS.479.1612J,B_dard_2017,Bond_2015,Bond_2017,Bergeron_2019,Genest_Beaulieu_2019,Brown_2020}) that systematically test the $M\,$-$\,R$ relation using observational data.
 While in \cite{10.1093/mnras/stx1522} the determination of the mass and radius is completely independent of WD models, most other works depend on an atmospheric model to determine the radius.
 Nevertheless, we combine the data sets \cite{10.1093/mnras/stx1522,tremblay_gaia_2016,2018MNRAS.479.1612J,B_dard_2017,Bond_2015,Bond_2017,Brown_2020} and show them in Fig.~\ref{fig:MR}.

 The data of measured WD masses and radii is scattered broadly between radii of $(5000 - 40000 ~\text{km})$, which matches reasonably well with the free Fermi gas description.
 The notable deviation in mass found at large radii in Fig.~\ref{fig:MR} is due to finite temperature effects; $\mu_e$ in these dilute stars is typically smaller, increasing the relevance of $T/\mu_e$ corrections.
 Finite temperature effects lead to modifications of the EOS and to a slight modification of masses and radii, but still predict a continuous $M\,$-$\,R$ curve.
 The same holds for other well-known corrections to the EOS, such as different compositions, electrostatic corrections, or nuclear reactions, see e.g.~Refs.~\cite{Shapiro:1983du,1990RPPh...53..837K}.
-As there is no gap in radii in the data, we are able to place novel constraints on models of light QCD axions.
-If for any given $f$ and $\epsilon$, there are $\mathcal{O}(\text{few})$ WDs within the region of the predicted gap, we exclude the corresponding point in the parameter space.
+While nuclear reactions change in the sourced phase e.g.~due to a different mass of the pions, this has negligible effect on the static structure of white dwarfs \cite{Ubaldi:2008nf} \footnote{In this work we take a conservative approach and stay agnostic of the process of formation of the new ground state phase, where the change of nuclear reactions could play a role.}.